hauser310/CSCCoffea/README.md

-Exploratory repository which attempts to use [coffea](https://coffeateam.github.io/coffea/index.html) as an alternative means of processing and analyzing CSC data
+Exploratory repository which attempts to use [coffea](https://coffeateam.github.io/coffea/index.html) as an alternative means of processing and analyzing [Cathode Strip Chamber](https://cms.cern/detector/detecting-muons/cathode-strip-chambers) (CSC) data.

+The repository contains:
+- Signal-to-background analysis Cathode Local Charged Tracks (CLCTs) using [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curves
+- Algorithms used to estimate muon momentum via the energy they lose along their flight path

 ## Setup